Sethianism: Creation

-The demiurge creates Adam, during the process unwittingly transferring the portion of power stolen from Sophia into the first physical human body.
-He then creates Eve from Adam's rib, in an attempt to isolate and regain the power he has lost.
-By way of this he attempts to rape Eve who now contains Sophia's divine power; several texts depict him as failing when Sophia's spirit transplants itself into the Tree of Knowledge.
-Thereafter, the pair are "tempted" by the serpent, and eat of the forbidden fruit, thereby once more regaining the power that the demiurge had stolen.
+The demiurge unknowingly emanates a shadow "Image" of Adam while unwittingly transferring the portion of power stolen from Sophia into the first physical human body.
+He then creates Eve from Adam's rib in an attempt to isolate and regain the power he has lost.
+By way of this, he attempts to rape Eve, who now contains Sophia's divine power; several texts depict him as failing when Sophia's spirit transplants itself into the Tree of Knowledge.The pair eat of the tree of the divine epi-gnosis guided by Christ appearing as an "eagle" above it to guide them to remember their true "nature above".

 Theological significance

 The addition of the prologue radically alters the significance of events in Eden.
 Rather than emphasizing a fall of human weakness in breaking God's command, Sethians (and their inheritors) emphasize a crisis of the Divine Fullness as it encounters the ignorance of matter, as depicted in stories about Sophia.
-Eve and Adam's removal from the Archon's paradise is seen as a step towards freedom from the Archons.
-Therefore, the snake in the Garden of Eden becomes a heroic, salvific figure rather than an adversary of humanity or a 'proto-Satan'.
-Eating the fruit of Knowledge is the first act of human salvation from cruel, oppressive powers.
+Eve and Adam's removal from the Archon's paradise is seen as a pronoic part towards freedom from the Archons as part of the "Sacred Plan" hinted at in the Secret Apocryphon of John.